kkbhoyar/BBSupermarketKNN/README.md

 # BBSupermarketKNN
-Classifying Customers of BB Supermarket using KNN
+Classifying Customers of BB Supermarket using K-means Clustering